Pteratato/Oasis/Oasis_CH04.md

 “If a HARE can’t dodge an arrow, we’re doing the lieutenant a favor.”

 Hahn loosed the arrow and it zinged over the wall, disappearing somewhere on the other side.
 They listened for a moment.
-Finally, Janus nodded.
+Finally, Jakim nodded.
 “Nice shot.”

 And the pair walked several meters along the perimeter and fired another one, an identical message taped against the body.
-They performed this ritual five times before Janus smirked, his ears pivoting.
+They performed this ritual five times before Jakim smirked, his ears pivoting.
 “Listen to that; finally got someone’s attention.”

 Hahn couldn’t hear a thing.

-“Only HAREs hang out this close to the Wall,” Janus continued.
+“Only HAREs hang out this close to the Wall,” Jakim continued.
 “They’ll get the message delivered.”

 “Want me to shoot ‘em again?”

-Janus listened for a moment, then shook his head.
+Jakim listened for a moment, then shook his head.
 “Nah, you got it.
 The lieutenant’ll ream you a new asshole if you murder one of ‘em.
 Let’s git before they come with cuffs.”

 “Well, that’d at least get us on the other side of the damn Wall.”